Grayknife/django-q2/docs/configure.rst

 ~~~~~~~~~~~~

 For multiple clusters working on multiple queues to run in one Django site.
-ALT_CLUSTERS should be a dict with cluster_name as its key, and the value is the configuration for the cluster
+ALT_CLUSTERS should be a dict with name as its key, and the value is the configuration for the cluster
 with the key as its name.
 The configuration items are consistent with Q_CLUSTER,
-except for a few items such as name/cluster_name/ALT_CLUSTER, which are not available of course.
+except for a few items such as ``name`` and ``ALT_CLUSTERS``, which are not available of course.

 See :ref:`multiple-queues`.